-Steps 8 through 9 can be called once or can be called multiple times to process the full analog waveform.
+Steps 7 through 8 can be called once or can be called multiple times to process the full analog waveform.
 Splitting up the full analog waveform into multiple calls reduces the memory requirements when doing long simulations and allows AMI_GetWave to return model status every so many bits.
 Once all blocks of the input waveform have been processed, the EDA tool calls the AMI_Close function of each algorithmic model in Tx1, Rx1, Tx2 and Rx2.

-Since the Redriver output signal is driven continuously by the input analog signal and does not have a sampling latch, clock times, if returned by a Redriver model, jitter parameters, and the Rx_Noise parameter specified in Redriver .ami files are ignored by the EDA tool.
+Since the Redriver output signal is driven continuously by the input analog signal and does not have a sampling latch, clock times, if returned by the Rx1 AMI_GetWave function, jitter parameters, and the Rx_Noise parameter specified in Redriver .ami files are ignored by the EDA tool.

 BACKGROUND INFORMATION/HISTORY: